“Even when I’m no longer living here, I will continue to be connected. I have to stay connected.”

 Hope House is a 12-bed, long-term facility for people living with HIV/AIDS who would otherwise be homeless.

-We offer four programs within Project Home Again that provide permanent supportive housing for people who meet the eligibility criteria.
+We offer three programs within Project Home Again that provide permanent supportive housing for people who meet the eligibility criteria.

 The federal government provides financial assistance for financially vulnerable people who are living with HIV/AIDS.
 This support is important because it helps prevent people living with HIV from becoming homeless.